seanbell/starcluster-startceleryworker/README.md

 <pre>
 starcluster runplugin start_celery_worker cluster_name
 </pre>
-If the workers are already started, running start again will kill the workers, re-sync the code, and then start them again.
+If the workers are already started, running start again will re-sync the code, kill them, and then start them again.

 **To stop:**
 <pre>